 At Clive Payne, we source as much reclaimed veneer as possible to conserve items of furniture that are missing areas of veneer lost over time.
 Loose veneers are carefully lifted the old scotch glue is removed then it is re-laid using fresh Scotch glue, (sometimes referred to as hoof glue or animal glue).

 To discuss any aspect of an item of antique veneered furniture that you might wish to conserve or restore please do not hesitate to contact me.
-All restoration work is done entirely by hand using traditional techniques.
+All antique veneer restoration in Oxfordshire and antique veneer restoration in Gloucestershire is done entirely by hand using traditional techniques.

 Call 01608 658856 or click the button below to make an enquiry.